zenyuong/FAX-OR-CAP/README.md

     - **HTML**
     - **CSS**
     - **react-router-dom**
     Used to implment dynamic routing in our web application.
+Used to implment dynamic routing in our web application.
+Used to implment dynamic routing in our web application.
+Used to implment dynamic routing in our web application.
+Used to implment dynamic routing in our web application.
+Used to implment dynamic routing in our web application.
+Used to implment dynamic routing in our web application.
+Used to implment dynamic routing in our web application.
     - **react-hot-toast**
     Used to implement pop ups to show progress status.
 3. Backend